meteatamel/knative-tutorial/docs/brokertrigger.md

 # Broker and Trigger Delivery

-In [Complex Delivery with reply](complexdeliverywithreply.md) example, we saw how an Event Source can fan out a message to multiple Services using Channels and Subscriptions.
+In [Complex Delivery with reply](complexdeliverywithreply.md) example, we see how an Event Source can fan out a message to multiple Services using Channels and Subscriptions.
 A Service can also reply to an event with another event for further delivery with other Channels and Subscriptions.

 This model works but it's hard to maintain multiple Channels and Subscriptions.
 It also does not have the concept for filtering, so Services have to filter all messages themselves.